parsa-epfl/cloudsuite/docs/benchmarks/django-workload.md

 ## Run siege on Host 5
         $ docker pull cloudsuite/django-workload:siege

-        # Edit siege.cfg withthe endpoint of uWSGI and the number of siege workers needed
+        # Edit siege.cfg with the endpoint of uWSGI and the number of siege workers needed

         $ cd cloudsuite/benchmarks/django-workload-workload/siege/
         $ . ./siege.cfg